WHS-Robotics-Classes/I2R_Lab_4-3_Servo_Control/README.md

 Be sure you have used the "Servo" library that comes with the Codebender.edu app we use in class.
 After testing it out, revise the code to do the following:

+1. Pick three random numbers between 0 and 180 using [this website](https://www.calculator.net/random-number-generator.html?slower=1&supper=180&ctype=1&s=1378&submit1=Generate)
+2. Make the servo move to these three positions every second repeating forever.

 ### Step Three: Debug and Submit

-Make sure your prototype behaves the same way as the demo in class. *Make three new files and commit them to this repository on GitHub*.
-Name them as follows:

-    - 4.1-L298N-1.ino
-    - 4.1-L298N-2.ino
-    - 4.1-L298n-3.ino
+Make sure your prototype behaves correctly and submit the code here titled 4.3_Servo.ino